raghuavy/2x2_systolic_array_matrix_mult/README.md

 # 2x2 Systolic Array Matrix Multiplier

-A 2×2 matrix multiplier implemented as an output-stationary systolic array in SystemVerilog.
+A 2×2 matrix multiplier implemented as an output-stationary systolic array in SystemVerilog, taken through the full RTL-to-GDSII flow on the SkyWater 130nm PDK via OpenLane.
 Each processing element (PE) owns a MAC unit and an accumulator, with operands rippling through the array one hop per cycle via inter-PE registers.

 ## Architecture